Consulting Terminology: 120+ Buzzwords to Know

 Example: By investing in the new product line, we're accepting the opportunity cost of not allocating those resources elsewhere.

-Optics: The perception or appearance of something, especially in terms of how it influences public opinion.
+Optics: The perception or appearance of something, especially how it might look to outside observers.

 Example: The CEO's decision to donate to charity had positive optics for the company's public image.